AlleyCH/AlleyCH.github.io/_posts/2025-07-02-codegen-part2.md

 ---

 # Intro
-Hello again, I'm here to update findings and knowledge about Vala.
+Hello again, I'm here to update my findings and knowledge about Vala.
 Last blog, I talked about the codegen phase, as intricate as it is, I'm finding some very helpful information that I want to share.

 # Looking at The Outputted C Code
 While doing the JSON module, I'm constantly looking at C code.
 Back and forth, back and forth, having more than 1 monitor is very helpful in times like these.
+<br></br>
 At the beginning of GSoC I didn't know much of C, and that has definitely changed.
-I'm still not fluent in it, but I can finally read the code and can understand it without too much brain power.
+I'm still not fluent in it, but I can finally read the code and understand it without too much brain power.
 For the [JsonModule][JsonModule] I'm creating, I first looked at how users can currently (de)serialize JSON.
 I went scouting json-glib examples since then, and for now, I will be using json-glib.
 In the future, however, I'll look at other ways in which we can have JSON more streamlined in Vala whether that means growing away from json-glib or not.

 Using the command 'valac -C yourfilename.vala', you'll be able to see the C code that Valac generates.
 If you were to look into it, you'd see a bunch of tempary variables and C functions.
 It can be a little overwhelming to see all this if you don't know C.
 <br></br>